dsa0x/sicher/Readme.md

 ```

 The `LoadEnv` function will load the credentials from the encrypted file `{environment.enc}`, decrypt it with the key file `{environment.key}`, and then unmarshal the result into the given config object.
 The example above uses a `struct`, but the object can be of type `struct` or `map[string]string`.

-If the object is a struct, the `env` tag must be attached to each variable.
-The `required` tag is optional, but if set to `true`, it will be used to check if the field is set.
-If the field is not set, an error will be returned.

 **_LoadEnv Parameters:_**